NCAS-CMS/epoc/docs/model_failures.md

 UM_OPT_KEYS='... orca12_config_2min_1m'
 ~~~
 * Then `cylc vr` and re-triggger the failed task
-* Pause the coupled task in the next cycle.
+* Hold the coupled task in the next cycle.

 Once the failed task completes successfully, revert back to the original settings:
 * In `rose-suite.conf`: